 If you are Jewish and seeking a recipe for that purpose, please check with your rabbi on the suitability of the recipe you have in mind beforehand.
 Some of these recipes contain neither grains nor oat flour and may not be suitable for religious purposes.
 However, knowing that some of you who are gluten free also can’t tolerate certified gluten-free purity protocol oats, personally, I hope that sometimes exceptions are made.

 Now, let’s get to these delicious challah recipes!
-(Click on the recipe title to go the recipe.)
+(Notes: All photos are reprinted with the permission of the individual authors/photographers.
+Click on the recipe title to go to the recipe.)

 Gluten-Free Challah Bread Recipes

-~ The Best Gluten-Free Challah Recipe from Just Call Me Chaviva ~ gluten free, dairy free, vegetarian
+~ The Best Ever Gluten-Free Challah Recipe from Just Call Me Chaviva ~ gluten free, corn free, dairy free, vegetarian

 Chaviva says this is the challah that she “perfected in her kitchen, that her son prefers to regular challah and that was recently a hit at a friend’s conference.”
 She uses The Kosher Cook Deluxe Royal Challets/Rolls Silicone Baking Pan for making her challah.